 We are pleased that you are interested in working for us.
-This is where you will find details of any current vacancies.
+This is where you will find details of any current opportunities.

-To find out more, please download the job description
+To find out more please download the full job description and person specification.

-To apply, please download and complete the application form and return this, along with your CV and a covering letter to email@example.com
+To apply, please download and submit the application form, along with your CV and a covering letter.

-Interviews will be held in central London on Friday 24 July 2015
+Interviews will be held in Central London on Wednesday 12 and Thursday 13 October 2016.

-If you want to be one of the first to find out when we are recruiting then why not sign up for our email job alerts.
+If you want to be one of the first to find out when we are recruiting then sign up for our email job alerts.